Manufactured by Ernst Heinkel AG, Stuttgart-Zuffenhausen, H.-Hirth-Straße 41.

 Heinkel was one of the great aircraft designers, responsible for some of the best German fighters of WWII.
-In 1949 he designed his first scooter but production did not begin until 1954 when the Tourist appeared, an advanced design with electric start, 4-speed gearbox and 12 volt electrics.
+In 1949 the firm designed their first scooter but production did not begin until 1953 when the Tourist appeared, an advanced design with electric start, 4-speed gearbox and 12 volt electrics.
 It met with considerable success and was exported around the world - South America, Africa, throughout Europe, and to the United States and Australia.

-The story goes that the four-stroke engine used in the Tourist was designed during the Second World War and was meant to propel little tractors on airfields to supply bombers with their load.
+It is thought that the four-stroke engine used in the Tourist was designed during the Second World War and fitted to service tractors on airfields to supply bombers with their load.

-In 1956 he began building the Kabine, a two-seater three wheeled bubble car inspired by the Italian ISO.
+In 1956 Heinkel began building the Kabine, a two-seater three wheeled bubble car inspired by the Italian ISO.
 The machine used the mechanicals of the Tourist with a fully enclosed cabin and weighed less than 250kg.
 This microcar was in production for just two years, with almost 12,000 units rolling off the assembly line.
-It was also built in the UK and marketed as the Trojan, and another 2000 were built in Argentina.
+It was also built in the Ireland by Dundalk Engineering Company and marketed as the Trojan, and another 2000 were built in Argentina.